obiwac/obiwac.github.io/static/public/blog/fprint.md

 ninja -Cbuild install
 ```

-Then, we can create a service for `fprintd`, in `/usr/local/etc/rc.d/fprintd`:
+Then, we can create a service for `fprintd` in `/usr/local/etc/rc.d/fprintd`:

 ```sh
 #!/bin/sh